IFG Zakat Impact Fund

 Save your portfolio details and next year you'll just need to update those that have changed

-Donate your zakat to high impact, vetted charities
+Donate your zakat to high impact, vetted recipients

-*Please note we do not make any commision on zakat related payments.Download the Guide
+*Please note we do not make any commission on zakat related payments.Download the Prospectus

 How to calculate zakat?